quasarframework/quasar-framework.org/source/components/input-mask.md

 ```

 ### Array Mask
-If you need to have a dynamic mask, that need to be placed on the length of the string.
-You can pass to the directive an `array` of token `trings`.
+If you need to have a dynamic mask that needs to be placed on the length of the string.
+You can pass an `array` of token `strings` to the directive.

 ``` html
 <!-- Template for VueModel below -->